hyeonsoeJeong/Pintos/README.md

  - bool compare_waketime() : used in list_insert_ordered() as a LESS function; called in add_to_sleep_list()
  - min_waketime() : function returns the minimum wake_time of thread in sleep list
     used at timer_interrupt() as a condition to call wakeup_thread()
- - adjust add_to_sleep() : now sleep list is sorted by wake_time ascending order
+ - edit add_to_sleep() : now sleep list is sorted by wake_time ascending order
+ - edit wakeup_thread() : during loop through sleep list, if current tick is smaller than thread's wake_time, return; else remove the thread from sleep list;

 timer.c
  - timer_interrupt() : add condition to call wakeup_thread; call when (current tick) >= (minimum wake_time) AND sleep_list isn't empty (min_waketime() != 0)

 TO DO
- - 변경한 ordered sleep_list에 맞춰 wakeup_thread() 변경 : 앞에서부터 확인해가며 current tick이 wake_time 보다 작아지면 return
+ - priority donation
+ - sync